(404) 760-8600

 The practical effect of this upon people injured by someone else’s dog is that it can be difficult to prove the animal’s prior dangerous acts.
 That is required to make a successful claim.
 If the pet owner is totally irresponsible and the bane of the neighborhood, typically your neighbors will be helpful in proving your case.
 It may be easier to take a look at your local ordinances to see if they have a leash law.
 As stated above, a leash law violation will be sufficient to prove vicious propensity and the only question remaining would be evaluation of the damages caused by the dog bite.
 They can of course range from minimal to quite significant and in some cases, death.

 Most homeowner’s insurance policies will cover you if your dog bites someone or conversely, offer protection to an injured party.
-If you are harmed by someone’s pet because of the owner’s carelessness, you have a claim for bodily injury.
+If you are harmed by someone’s pet because of the owner’s carelessness, you have a claim for bodily injury and you can seek compensation for damages.
 Recovery would be contingent upon the nature of the incident, the injuries sustained, and the existence of an insurance policy that will cover the loss.